tercen/starter_guide/docs/workflow.md

 _Note: Data Tables uploaded to the Main Library of Tercen are available to every project on the server.
 Normally, these are reference data sets for calibration._

 The data table is loaded to the workflow canvas.
-Extend the pipeline by clicking the step to bring up the **Local Toolbar**.
+To extend the pipeline, click the step to bring up the Local Toolbar.

 ![Screenshot](img/starter_guide_workflow_5.jpg)